Footnote (film): Plot

 Eliezer Shkolnik (Shlomo Bar Aba) is a philologist who researches the textual tradition of the Jerusalem Talmud.
 He and his son Uriel (Lior Ashkenazi) are both professors at the Talmudic Research department of the Hebrew University of Jerusalem.

-Uriel, a charismatic academic, is extremely popular with the department's students and the general public, and is also recognized by the establishment when he is elected member of the Israel Academy of Sciences and Humanities.
+Uriel, a charismatic academic, is extremely popular with the department's students and the general public, and is also recognized by the establishment when he is elected a member of the Israel Academy of Sciences and Humanities.

 The father, on the other hand, is a stubborn old-school purist in his research methods.
 He is unpopular, unrecognized, and frustrated by his would-be lifetime research achievement having gone unfulfilled, as a rival scholar, Prof. Yehuda Grossman (Micah Lewensohn), published similar results one month ahead of Eliezer.
 Eliezer is also highly critical of the new methods of research used by his son and other modern researchers, as he considers them superficial.

 His ambition is to be recognized by being awarded the Israel Prize, but he is disappointed every year when he does not win it.
 His nature and the lack of recognition have made him bitter, anti-social, and envious of his son's popularity.
 Eliezer receives a phone call from the office of the Minister of Education, and is told that he has been elected this year's laureate of the Israel Prize.

-The following day Uriel is summoned to an urgent meeting with the Israel Prize committee.
+The following day, Uriel is summoned to an urgent meeting with the Israel Prize committee.
 Uriel is told that an error had occurred and that in fact it was he, not his father, who was awarded the Israel Prize.
 The committee wishes to discuss ways to correct the error, but Uriel objects, saying the revelation would devastate his father.
 Uriel and the head of the committee, Grossman, argue over the issue until Uriel loses his temper and shoves Grossman.
-Regretting his outburst, Uriel relents, and asks that the committee permit him to break the news to his father personally.
-During the meeting Uriel says he has been submitting his father's name for the Israel Prize every year, and accuses Grossman of blocking that and other ways of recognizing Eliezer.
+Regretting his outburst, Uriel relents and asks that the committee permit him to break the news to his father personally.

+During the meeting, Uriel says he has been submitting his father's name for the Israel Prize every year, and accuses Grossman of blocking that and other ways of recognizing Eliezer.
 According to Grossman, Eliezer never published anything significant in his career, and his only claim to fame is being mentioned as a footnote in the work of a more famous scholar.